Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Introduction

-Semi-supervised learning refers to a method that uses a large amount of unlabeled data to learn with a small amount of labeled data.
-This method is better applicable to scenes where labeled data is difficult to obtain \citep{van_a_survey2020}.
-Semi-supervised learning is particularly efficient in 3D left atrial segmentation.
-Based on the mean teacher model, \citet{Yu_Uncertainty-aware2019} employed uncertainty maps to direct the student model to gradually gain trustworthy information from the teacher model and obtained good left atrium segmentation results.
-Signed-distance map regression was utilized by \citet{Li_Shape2020} to add shape and location prior information while discriminators were used as regularization terms to improve segmentation stability.
-Recognizing the perturbations between the regression and prediction tasks, \citet{Luo_Semi2021} built a dual-task consistency loss to learn unlabeled data during inter-task transitions, improving the generalization of the model.
-All of the aforementioned efforts successfully segmented the left atrium, but they were unable to uncover information about the challenging area of unlabeled data.
-To produce low-entropy predictions of uncertainty regions, MC-Net+ \citep{Wu_Mutual_consistency2022} builds mutual consistency amongst decoders using three alternative upsampling techniques and obtains successful results.
-However, there is only conservative learnable information exists across probability maps produced by various upsampling techniques, and the learnable information weakens over time due to the common encoder, which prevents MC-Net+ from correctly segmenting data in the key uncertainty region (see the qualitative analysis subsection \ref{subsec4-3} for a comparison of our method with MC-Net+).
+Semi-supervised learning typically refers to a method that utilizes a large amount of unlabeled data and a small amount of labeled data to jointly learn, and is better suited for scenarios where labeled data is difficult to obtain \citep{van_a_survey2020}.
+Semi-supervised learning is particularly effective in the segmentation of the left atrium in 3D.
+Based on the mean teacher model, \citet{Yu_Uncertainty-aware2019} uses an uncertainty map to guide the student model to gradually learn reliable information from the teacher model, resulting in good left atrium segmentation results. \citet{Li_Shape2020} uses a signed distance map regression to introduce shape and position prior information, while using a discriminator as a regularization term to enhance segmentation stability. \citet{Luo_Semi2021} recognizes the disturbance between regression and prediction tasks, and constructs a bi-task consistency loss through task conversion to learn unlabeled data, enhancing the model's generalization ability.
+Although the above works have achieved good left atrium segmentation performance, they have not been able to learn information from difficult areas of unlabeled data.
+MC-Net+ \citep{Wu_Mutual_consistency2022} constructs the mutual consistency between three different upsampling decoders, generating low-entropy predictions for areas of uncertainty, and achieves effective results.
+However, the probability maps generated by different upsampling methods only contain conservative learnable information, and due to the shared encoder, the learnable information is weakened as the training progresses, leading to MC-Net+ being unable to obtain correct segmentation results in critical areas of uncertainty (see the comparison between our method and MC-Net+ in the Performance on the LA dataset section \ref{subsec4-2} for details).